ankitt-gupta/ankitt-gupta/README.md

 I'm **[Ankit Gupta]**, a passionate software developer from India.

--   🔭 I’m currently working on ... (e.g., building a new web application, learning Rust, contributing to open source)
+-   🔭 I’m currently working on building a new web application, learning React
--   🌱 I’m currently learning ... (e.g., Next.js, machine learning, cloud computing)
+-   🌱 I’m currently learning ReactJS
--   👯 I’m looking to collaborate on ... (e.g., open-source projects, interesting side projects, anything related to AI)
+-   👯 I’m looking to collaborate on interesting side projects, anything related to AI
--   💬 Ask me about ... (e.g., Python, JavaScript, game development, my favorite coffee)
+-   💬 Ask me about Java
--   📫 How to reach me: [Your Email Address] or connect with me on [Your LinkedIn Profile Link]
+-   📫 How to reach me: connect with me on [[Your LinkedIn Profile Link](https://www.linkedin.com/in/ankitgupta56/)]
--   😄 Pronouns: [e.g., he/him, she/her, they/them]
--   ⚡ Fun fact: ... (e.g., I can juggle, I speak 3 languages, I love hiking)

 ---